 Tricolored bat – The tricolored bat roosts amongst living and dead leaves, particularly those of living or recently dead hardwoods, and hibernates in caves, mines, or buildings over winter.
 This project will require limited tree clearing to accommodate the eastern groups of solar arrays.
-Tree-clearing activities will be limited to the inactive season for tricolored bats (between November 16 and March 31).
-While tree clearing will be limited to an approximate two-acre area and will be conducted during the inactive season for this species, the loss of available roosting habitat has resulted in a determination of may affect, not likely to adversely affect.
+Tree clearing will be limited to an approximate two-acre area, and the earliest tree removal would occur would be after August 1 to minimize the potential to adversely impact bat pups should they be in the area.
+The timing of tree removal renders take reasonably unlikely to occur.
+The loss of available roosting habitat has resulted in a determination of may affect, not likely to adversely affect.

 This determination is further supported by the IPaC-assisted determination key (D-key) and a standing analysis completed by the Service.
 The project area is adjacent to approximately 10 – 20 acres of similar forested habitat that will remain available to bats after the project is constructed.
 According to guidance provided by the USFWS, tree removal thresholds within seasonal restrictions are ≤5 acres when coupled with the small percentage of forest cover within the broader project area.